Open Bible Data Home About News OET Key

 Wycltil Y come, and take awei you to a lond which is as youre lond; to a lond of whete and of wyn, to a lond of looues and of vyneris.

-(til I come, and take away you to a land which is as your(pl) land; to a land of whete and of wine, to a land of loaves and of vineyardis.)
+(till I come, and take away you to a land which is as your(pl) land; to a land of wheat and of wine, to a land of loaves and of vineries/vineyards.)

 Luthbis daß ich komme und hole euch in ein Land, wie euer Land ist, ein Land, da Korn und Most innen ist, ein Land, da Brot und Weinberge innen sind.

-(bis that I come and hole you in a Land, like euer Land is, a Land, there Korn and Most inside is, a Land, there bread and Weinberge inside sind.)
+(until that I come and fetch you in a country, as/like your(pl) country is, a country, there grain and cider inside is, a country, there bread and vineyards inside are.)

 ClVgdonec veniam, et tollam vos ad terram quæ est ut terra vestra, terram frumenti et vini, terram panum et vinearum.